 The shortest, most colorful season of the year is upon us.
-Early autumn reds and oranges are popping up on the hill and soon the hillsides will be covered in gold.
+Early autumn reds and oranges are popping up on the slopes and soon the hillsides will be covered in gold.
 In between the rain and snow, we recommend you get out on the trail to catch the magnificent display.
-As long as you are get close to some trees, you really can't go wrong, but here are our top picks for leaf peeping this season.
+Here are our top picks for leaf peeping this season.

 Summit Park's Over Easy Trail

 Nestled up in the forest along the I-80 between Park City and Salt Lake City, the entire Summit Park trail system is a great place for leaf peeping.
 If you're on foot, hop onto the 2.5-mile, out-and-back Over Easy neighborhood walking trail, where you can meander through shady pine forest and alpine meadows.
 This hike is easy and perfect for the whole family.
 Dog owners take note: the north section of the trail sits in Salt Lake County where dogs aren't allowed.